Health, Safety and Welfare Policies

 • Hair should always be covered and kept away from machinery.

-• Clothing should be kept out of reach.
+• Clothing should be kept out of reach with nothing hanging to get caught in machinery.

 • Do not use equipment that you suspect is faulty.
 Report it immediately and do not attempt to operate it until approval has been given to do so.